neilgebhard/neilgebhard.com/posts/react-on-useEffect.md

 As a general rule, you almost never want to opt for `useLayoutEffect` over `useEffect`.
 It can cause bugs relating to re-rendering a component based on state changes.
 It only applies to certain use cases.
 Those use cases pertain to mutating the DOM or performing DOM/browser measurements.
 Some libraries may opt to using `useLayoutEffect`.
 Besides that, just stick to `useEffect`.

-So I did mention earlier that `useEffect` will run again is a variable you specify changes.
+So I did mention earlier that `useEffect` will run again if a variable you specify changes.
 The `useEffect` hook accepts an array of variables as the second argument.
 Whenever a variable inside this dependency array changes, it will trigger the `useEffect` to run again.
 If the dependency array is empty, it will run only once.
 If there’s no dependency array, `useEffect` will run every render (careful about this condition as it may lead to infinite loops).

 ![useEffect example with dependency array](/images/use-effect-example-2.png)